-For each action being provided to an entire LEA or school, provide an explanation of (1) the unique identified need(s) of the unduplicated student group(s) for whom the action is principally directed, (2) how the action is designed to address the identified need(s) and why it is being provided on an LEA or schoolwide basis, and (3) the metric(s) used to measure the effectiveness of the action in improving outcomes for the unduplicated student group(s).
+For each action being provided to an entire LEA or school, provide an explanation of (1) the unique identified need(s) of the unduplicated student group(s) for whom the action is principally directed, (2) how the action is designed to address the identified need(s) and why it is being provided on an LEA or school wide basis, and (3) the metric(s) used to measure the effectiveness of the action in improving outcomes for the unduplicated student group(s).

-Goal and Action #(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Mon nitor Effectiveness --- ---------------------
+Goal and Action #(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to to Monitor Effectiveness --- --------------------------

-ELA Student Achievement Principally directed to: Foster, EL, low-income families Identified needs: Additional interventions and support in the area of ELA have been identified as a need by analyzing the subgroup results on the CA School Dashboard.
+ELA Student Achievement

+Principally directed to: Foster, EL, low-income families

+Identified needs: Additional interventions and support in the area of ELA have been identified as a need by analyzing the subgroup results on the CA School Dashboard.
 Some unduplicated pupil groups scored below the overall student color performance level, while others scored at the same level but still show a point disparity as compared to the overall school population.
-Specifically, the EL subgroups are comments made in the narrative response portion of the LCAP survey, by students, parents/guardians, and red and the SED group is orange.
-Furthermore, staff indicate that our UP groups are in need of additional academic support.
+Specifically, the SED and EL subgroups were yellow.
+Furthermore, comments made in the narrative response portion of the LCAP survey, by students, parents/guardians, and staff indicate that our UP groups are in need of additional academic support.